 - hydration levels

 - sleep or stress the night before and day of the lab draw

 - the individual’s absorption and metabolization of their medication(s)

 - and so much more

 An even better takeaway, and the entire direction of this blog post, is that we don’t want to get too alarmed by one set of labs!
-At least not when we’re looking at Functional ranges.
-(There’s a caveat here, which I’ll speak to at the end of this blog.)
+At least not when we’re looking at functional ranges (although there’s a caveat here, which I’ll speak to at the end of this blog).

 Trackers are actually the latest trend in healthcare that we all need to pay heed to.
 In fact wearable trackers like FitBit and Amazfit and so many others are trending for good reason.
 Tracking refers to the collection and analysis of various data points related to health and health outcomes.
 And tracking allows us to see the trend instead of just focusing on one piece of data alone.
-These types of trends help us to create context and paint a picture, which is what analysing labs from a Functional perspective is all about.
-We can easily apply that trend of tracking to Functional lab analysis, and it doesn’t need to be fancy!
+These types of trends help us to create context and paint a picture, which is what analyzing labs from a functional perspective is all about.
+We can easily apply that trend of tracking to functional lab test analysis, and it doesn’t need to be fancy!

 If we see something out of Functional range on a client’s lab report, we remind ourselves of three very important things: